2012–13 Texas A&M–Corpus Christi Islanders men's basketball team

 The 2012–13 Texas A&M–Corpus Christi Islanders men's basketball team represented Texas A&M University–Corpus Christi in the 2012–13 NCAA Division I men's basketball season.
 This was head coach Willis Wilson's second season at Texas A&M–Corpus Christi.
-The Islanders were members of the Southland Conference and played their home games at the American Bank Center.
-They finished the season 6–26, 5–13 in Southland play to finish in ninth place.
-Although, they would not have qualified for the conference tournament, they were on a post season ban for low APR scores.
+The Islanders were members of the Southland Conference and played their home games at the American Bank Center in Corpus Christi, Texas.
+They finished the season 6–26, 5–13 in Southland play, to finish in ninth place.
+Though they would not have qualified for the conference tournament, they were on a post-season ban for low APR scores.

 Media

-Texas A&M–Corpus Christi men's basketball airs on KKTX with Steven King on the call all season long.
-Video streaming of all non-televised home games is available at GoIslanders.com.
+Texas A&M–Corpus Christi men's basketball aired on KKTX with Steven King on the call all season long.
+Video streaming of all non-televised home games was available at GoIslanders.com.